apacheli/community-docs/src/the_flow_of_interactions.md

 - Outgoing webhook
 - Gateway event `INTERACTION_CREATE`

-It is important to note that **these methods are mutually exclusive**&mdash;your application will not receive the interaction payload via gateway event if an outgoing webhook is present.
+It is important to note that these methods are mutually exclusive&mdash;your application will not receive the interaction payload via gateway event if an outgoing webhook is present.

 Knowing the context of the interaction, your application can _and must_ properly respond to it.
+The end result will always result in your application sending a message.

 ## Disruptive Interaction Flows

 A typical interaction flow can be disrupted when:

-- The user asks for autocomplete results for an application command option.
+- The client asks for autocomplete results for an application command option.
 - Your application sends a modal to the user.